GeoInter/Leguan/README.md

-# Intrastellar
+# Working Title: Intrastellar

-A (WIP) simple simulator for the ARMv8 Thumb instruction set using JavaFX.
+A (WIP) simple simulator for the LEGv8 instruction set using JavaFX.

 Currently still work in progress.